spapas/hyperapp-tutorial/README.md

 A tutorial application written in hyperapp.
 It uses a Django - DRF API.

 **Work in progress!
-I'll try to add more capabilities to this app!**
+I'll try to add more capabilities to this app; or you can do it if you want; PRs are welcome!!!**

 ## Demo